 An urachal cyst is caused if the urachus obliterates at the level of the bladder and umbilicus, but not in between.
 Urachal cysts may become symptomatic in adults with cyst infection [Abb. superinfected urachal cyst] or as a palpable mass.
 The treatment of urachal cysts consists of either percutaneous drainage or surgical (laparoscopic) excision of the cyst (Lipskar et al, 2010).

 CT of a superinfected urachal cyst (*).

-By courtesy, Prof. Dr. K. Bohndorf, Augsburg.
+With kind permission of Prof. Dr. K. Bohndorf, Augsburg.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 You did not find what you are looking for?